-Taking care of your baby’s eyes and ears begins right from your baby’s birth.
+Eyecare of a newborn baby begins right from your baby’s birth.
 Cleaning the tiny eyes and ears may initially seem challenging, but you will gain confidence with practice.
 In addition to cleaning them, you also need to take proper care of your child’s eyes and ears.

 How can I keep my baby’s eyes and ears clean?

-To take care of your baby’s eyes and ears, choose a time when your little one is comfortable.
-A few tips to clean your baby’s eyes and ears are as follows:
+For the optimal ear and eye care of a newborn baby, choose a time when your little one is comfortable.
+A few baby eye care tips to clean your baby’s eyes and ears are as follows:

 - You can encourage toddlers to wash their hands before touching their eyes.